raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 We also created `any` and `string`, recognizers for sets of symbols and strings of symbols.
 Since we implemented these with `symbol`, `union`, and `catenation`, we know that the descriptions they produce are for finite-state automata.

 We created `zeroOrOne` and `oneOrMore`, functions that transform recognizers.
-Since wwe implemented these with `EMPTY`, `union`, and `catenation`, we know that given descriptions of finite-state automata, they return descriptions of finite-state automata.
+Since wwe implemented these with `EMPTY_STRING`, `union`, and `catenation`, we know that given descriptions of finite-state automata, they return descriptions of finite-state automata.

 In sum, we now have some very convenient tools for building finite-state automata that recognize languages.
 Tools that are very familiar to regex users: